SteveT3ch/100-days-of-code/log.md

 I learned all about Object-Oriented Programming today.
 Before, it made zero sense to me but going through a detailed explanation in a textbook really helped in understanding the concept in detail.
 After learning the concepts and looking at examples, I hit the drills and wrote a 21 game.
 It gave me inspiration for a text-based adventure game.
 When I learn databases and package java files into an exe, I will develop it and demo it around.

+### Day 49: October 9, 2018 - Tuesday

+**Today's Progress**:

+Watched the CS50 week 3 lecture.

+**Thoughts**:

+I felt tired and lazy after the first day back post-long weekend.
+I was one step away from skipping, but I made the compromise to sit through and passively take in a CS lecture.
+I will not let myself slip like this tomorrow.
+My progress has been slowed too much as it is.